The JWST EXCELS survey: Insights into the nature of quenching at cosmic noon: Discussion

 Several studies have also found evidence for AGN activity using line ratio diagnostics in quenching or quenched galaxies at cosmic noon \citep[e.g.][]{Belli2024, DEugenio2024, Bugiani2024} and in the local Universe \citep[e.g.][]{Yesuf2014, Pawlik2018}.
 Fast outflows ($\sim 1000 \textrm{ km s}^{-1}$) at $z>1$ seen in quenched galaxies have been interpreted as being driven by AGN activity, as these galaxies have low current star formation rates and the outflows are detected long ($>0.6$ Gyr) after the peak in star formation \citep{Taylor2024}.
 In a sample of quiescent galaxies at cosmic noon from the Blue Jay survey, \cite{Bugiani2024} found that 60\% of the galaxies reliably classified from line ratios show signs of hosting an AGN.
 This is consistent with the 50\% of galaxies in our sample with reliable classifications showing evidence of AGN activity.
-None of the galaxies in our sample are detected in the X-ray in \textit{Chandra} by the X-UDS survey \citep[PI: G. Hasinger; ][]{Kocevski2018}, and only one galaxy (EXCELS -- 94982) is detected in the radio (Patil et al. in prep). \cite{Bugiani2024} similarly found that none of the quiescent galaxies in their sample are detected in the X-rays or radio.
-Additionally, none of the 7 sources with MIRI F1800W coverage are detected (Hewitt, private communication) and none of our 24 sources are detected at 24 \textmu m with the \emph{Spitzer} UDS Legacy Program (SpUDS, PI:Dunlop where the data is available in IRSA \citep{https://doi.org/10.26131/irsa403}), implying a lack of AGN-heated dust.
+Similar detection fractions have also been found in samples of quiescent galaxies up to $z\sim5$ \citep{Baker2025, Stevenson2025}.
+None of the galaxies in our sample are detected in the X-ray in \textit{Chandra} by the X-UDS survey \citep[PI: G. Hasinger; ][]{Kocevski2018}, and only one galaxy (EXCELS -- 94982) is detected in the radio (Patil et al. in prep). \cite{Bugiani2024} similarly found that none of the quiescent galaxies in their sample are detected in the X-rays or radio. \citet{MartinezMarin2024} model the dust in the torus to obtain the fraction of IR luminosity due to an AGN for a sample of 22 massive galaxies at $3<z<4$ and find that many galaxies have a highly-dominant AGN.
+However, none of our 24 sources are detected at 24 \textmu m with the \emph{Spitzer} UDS Legacy Program (SpUDS, PI:Dunlop where the data is available in IRSA \citep{https://doi.org/10.26131/irsa403}), implying a lack of AGN-heated dust.
+Our sources with MIRI F770W coverage are detected and 3 of the 7 sources with MIRI F1800W coverage in our sample are detected, but none of the sources are significantly red in the F770W-F1800W color (Hewitt, private communication).
+While this cannot rule out any AGN activity, it does suggest that if there is an AGN it is likely not highly accreting.
+The one exception is a dusty galaxy, EXCELS – 114929, which has an enhanced F770W-F1800W color, although we note that this color selection is less useful at $z>2$ and therefore does not necessarily imply any AGN activity.

 In the local Universe, \cite{Lanz2022} find that half of their sample of 12 PSBs show evidence of AGN activity with low X-ray luminosities, and suggest that AGN may be `along for the ride', having been fueled by the same processes that caused the starburst and/or quenching episode.
 At cosmic noon ($0.5<z<3$), there is no evidence for enhanced X-ray AGN activity in PSBs, with the observed weak AGN activity consistent with the low star formation rates \citep{Almaini2025}.
 Patil et al. (in prep) similarly find low detection rates of PSBs at cosmic noon in the radio, and a stacking analysis reveals very weak AGN activity or low-level star formation in the most massive post-starburst galaxies.
 This is consistent with the lack of radio and X-ray detections in quenching galaxies at cosmic noon, despite the high AGN fractions inferred from line ratios.
 It is also possible that the galaxies in our sample are classified as AGN due to their higher mass, which makes it easier to detect weak AGN.
 Indeed, of the galaxies in our sample with both line ratios available, the more massive galaxies with higher star formation rates tend to be classified as AGN based on line ratio diagnostics.
 Careful consideration of the sample selection, particularly the mass limits, is essential, as biases make it difficult to draw definitive conclusions.